crazyhottommy/pyflow-ChIPseq/README.md

 The `sample2json.py` script assumes that the fastq_name in the `meta.txt` file exist in the fastq files.
 Only the first three columns will be used.
 `factor`s from the same `sample_name` will be made into one group.

-set the `control` which you are going to use for peak calling. e.g. Input, IgG
+set the `control` in the `config.ymal` file, which you are going to use for peak calling. e.g. Input, IgG

 ```bash